 We have audited the accompanying statements of condition of the Federal Reserve Bank of Chicago ("FRB Chicago") as of December 31, 2008 and 2007 and the related statements of income and comprehensive income and changes in capital for the years then ended, which have been prepared in conformity with accounting principles established by the Board of Governors of the Federal Reserve System.
 We also have audited the internal control over financial reporting of FRB Chicago as of December 31, 2008, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
 FRB Chicago's management is responsible for these financial statements, for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting.
-Our responsibility is to express an opinion on these financial statements and an opinion on FRB Chicago's internal control over financial statements and an opinion on FRB Chicago's internal control over financial statements.
+Our responsibility is to express an opinion on these financial statements and an opinion on FRB Chicago's internal control over financial reporting based on our audits.